-Firstrade offers one third-party research report for stocks, and none for ETFs or mutual funds.
+Firstrade offers no third-party research report for stocks, and none for ETFs or mutual funds.
 Scottrade, which charges just $.05 more per trade, provides its clients with three third-party research reports for stocks, one for ETFs and one for mutual funds.
 Lastly, pay just $1 more per trade and investors can have access to the 13 third-party research reports offered by Fidelity for equities alone.

 Ease of Use

 One area in which Firstrade shines is in ease of use.

 Firstrade's website is not only well designed, but also easy to navigate.
 It just works.
 The primary navigation menu is well labeled and takes advantage of primary links with sub-navigation below, a proven format that yields happy clients.
 The broker also boasts a site-wide quote bar with real-time streaming quotes and a quick trade ticket built in.
 Top that off with a well laid out research area, and it is a recipe for success.

 Firstrade does not offer a desktop-based platform.
 Instead, its website and Java-based X-Stream Watchlist tool make up its platform.
 This leaves Firstrade at a disadvantage when trying to attract even remotely active traders, as there is a distinct lack of depth on the whole.

 Charting, for example, is okay for a website, but without a platform, the lack of customizations becomes very noticeable.
 Less than 20 technical indicators are available (an improvement from just 17 in our 2014 Broker Review), unfortunately only the most basic customizations can be made to any of them.
 Also not available: virtual trading, chart notes, trading off the chart, viewing greeks in option chains, options analysis, or sound alerts.
 The list is long.

 For clients who can't live without level II quotes or more advanced charting, Firstrade does offer an X-Stream Level II service for $19.95 per month.
 However, we advise saving the money.

 On the mobile trading front, Firstrade offers a basic iPhone and Android smartphone app (launched in 2014), but not an iPad or Android app as of yet.